ddksr/cliist/README.md

   - 12345673 29.10.2014 @ 23:59:59   recurring task
 ```

 ***Warning***: Search string can only be used if you used a listing command before and the task appeared in the list.
-In this example we used `cliist -q today`.
+In this example we used `cliist -q 'today, tomorrow'` before.